ucb-dataj/2018/md/week11.md

 * It is important to get used to thinking in terms of tables and to recognize that this data is all super accessible.
 * It is important to get to a place where you can frame the question in front of you in a meaningful way.
 * The QGIS documentation is really bad.
 But the [PostGIS documentation](http://postgis.net/docs/manual-2.4/) is great.
-* Using the "the_geom" convention is optional but it will save you a lot of aggravation.
+* Using the "geom" convention is optional but it will save you a lot of aggravation.

 ## Tidying